Join our list

 Where to Stay

 As I previously mentioned, I recommend you stay on Seneca Lake – especially if it’s your first visit to the region.
 The Seneca Lake Wine Trail has 31 member wineries and there’s dozens of others not listed on the trail around the lake as well.
 No matter your taste in wine or the style of tasting you prefer, it can be found here and each of the places listed is within proximity to any number of wineries.
+Here are some of the best hotels to stay at in the Finger Lakes area, with a few personal favorites below.

 The Watkins Glen Harbor Hotel – A water-front hotel on the south end of Seneca Lake, in the town of Watkins Glen, you’ll be close to some great dining options, shopping and the beautiful waterfall laden, Watkins Glen State Park.